SHILSHOLE MIDCENTURY RESTORATION

 SEATTLE, WASHINGTON

-Key exterior elements include the striking shou sugi ban siding, retro house numbers, and lush landscaping.
-The custom house numbers were inspired by sketches by the original architect from the 1950s.
+Key exterior elements include the striking shou sugi ban siding, a view-facing glass wall spanning one entire side of the home, and lush landscaping.
+The custom house numbers—milled directly into the siding in CAST's own shop—were inspired by Johansen's early design sketches found in the home.

 Inside, a continuous line from the remodeled kitchen to the original fireplace unifies the space.
-Geometric metalwork, warm woods, and quartz countertops bring texture and richness to the interiors.
+Geometric metalwork, warm walnut cabinetry, quartz countertops, and multiple skylights bring texture and richness to the interiors.
 The primary suite and study keep all of the main living spaces on the main floor.
 The lower level features an exercise room and a guest suite with a separate entrance, where the original brick is stained black to create a dramatic, modern contrast.

 Green design: Reuse/renovation - captured embodied carbon in existing construction